-You might know eating certain foods are better for you than others but you might not be aware of what exactly the food you’re eating is doing for your body, overall health, and mind.
-While some foods, like pumpkin seeds, are great for sleep and fending off anxiety due to the amount of magnesium found in them, other foods have incredible brain boosting abilities to help your memory and cognitive function.
+You might know that eating certain foods are better for you than others, but you might not be aware of what exactly the food you’re eating is doing for your body, overall health, and mind.
+While some foods, like pumpkin seeds, are great for sleep and fending off anxiety due to the amount of magnesium found in them, others are incredible memory boosting foods with abilities to help your brain with memory and cognitive function.

 What makes the MIND diet different from, say, the Mediterranean diet, another diet known to improve cognitive and cardiovascular health, is the fact it includes blueberries.

 “Blueberries are one of the more potent foods in terms of protecting the brain,” said Martha Clare Morris, PhD, one of the nutritional epidemiologists that developed the diet.
-According to her, strawberries have also performed well in past studies of the effect of food on cognitive function.
+According to her, strawberries have also performed well in past studies of memory boosting foods and the effect of food on cognitive function.

 Good news, chocolate CAN be healthy for you!
+It even makes our list of the 6 most delicious memory boosting foods!
 Research shows dark chocolate can boost mood, protect the brain, and improve memory and focus.
-There’s only a couple caveats—it has to be dark chocolate and of course, like any sugary treat, it should be consumed in moderation.
+There’s only a couple caveats – it has to be dark chocolate, and of course, like any sugary treat, it should be consumed in moderation.
 Dark chocolate is full of plant antioxidants called flavanols.
 These antioxidants open up blood vessels, which allows for more blood flow to the brain regardless of what age you are.

 Cocoa’s flavonoids penetrate and accumulate in the brain regions involved in learning and memory, especially the hippocampus.
 Seniors who consume foods high in flavonoids, including dark chocolate, score better on standardized cognitive tests.